recallai/microsoft-teams-meeting-bot/README.md

 - Replace `YOUR_TEAMS_MEETING_URL` with an actual Teams meeting URL
 - Replace `YOUR_NGROK_DOMAIN` with your ngrok public URL (e.g., `abc123.ngrok.io`)
 - The `notifierUrls` should point to endpoints exposed through your ngrok URL or other external server to receive transcript events
-- Using the `deploy-bot` script is recommended as it automatically uses your `.env` configs
+- Using the `deploy_bot` script is recommended as it automatically uses your `.env` configs

 ## Architecture